 Our results indicate that the decrease in prices from the Internet is slightly offset by increasing consolidation.
+In other words, prices would have decreased more without consolidation.
 When we include the number of RBOC directories as a measure of consolidation in Columns (2)-(4), the effect of the Internet is more negative.
 Note that the number of RBOC directories captures consolidation at the 3-digit zipcode because competition rarely exists between RBOC publishers; the vast majority of 5-digit zipcodes (96% in our sample) are served by at most one RBOC publisher.
 The effect of the number of RBOC directories on price captures economies of scale or efficiency from consolidation.

-$^{15}\mathrm{Each}$ 3-digit zipcode is assigned to the main CBSA that encompasses the largest portion of their population.
+&lt;sup>18Each 3-digit zipcode is assigned to the main CBSA that encompasses the largest portion of their population.

-&lt;sup>16The coefficient on # of RBOC directories is interpreted as 3-digit consolidation.
+&lt;sup>19The coefficient on directories is interpreted as 3-digit consolidation.
 99.9% of 5-digit zipcodes in 1999 are served by at most one RBOC publisher.
-In 2014, 92% of 5-digit zipcodes are served by at most RBOC publisher, and the others are served by 2 RBOC publishers.
+In 2014, 92% of 5-digit zipcodes are served by at most RBOC